terefang/odd6rpg/lite/200-character.md

 This refers to the character's race or species, it can define the character's physical characteristics, abilities, and potential social status.

-> For example, a character's ancestry might be human, elf, dwarf, or goblin.

 #### Generic/Human

 The human ancestry is the most common and widespread of all the races, and is characterized by its versatility and adaptability.